sandiegopython/test-driven-django-development/tutorials/05-forms.rst

     ``request.POST`` refers to HTTP POST data and not to the blog entry.
 This is the data accepted from user input.

-Our next test should ensure that our test raises an exception if a ``entry`` keyword argument isn't specified:
+Our next test should ensure that our form raises an exception if an ``entry`` keyword argument isn't specified:

 .. code-block:: python